-In 1986 as a rookie member of the Senior Tour, Dale won the U.S. Senior Open by one stroke over Gary Player.
+In 1986 as a rookie member of the Senior PGA Tour (now known as the PGA TOUR Champions), Dale won the U.S. Senior Open by one stroke over Gary Player.
 In all, he won four times on the Senior circuit in 1986.

 Dale would go on to record 11 victories on the Senior/Champions Tour between 1986 and 1996.
 He also teamed up with Charles Coody to claim three titles in the Legends of Golf (1990, ’94 and ’98).
 In addition, Dale also won a dozen Super Senior events.
 His last official individual victory on the Champions Tour came at the Bell Atlantic Classic at age 60.